-DESIGNREP=SAS-data-set
+DESIGNREP=c | SAS-data-set

 replicates the entire design.
+Specify one of the following values:

+c replicates the design c times, where c is an integer.
-Specify DESIGNREP=c to replicate the design c times, where c is an integer.
-Alternatively, you can specify a SAS data set with the DESIGNREP option.
-In this case, the design is replicated once for each point in the DESIGNREP= data set, and the OUT= data set contains the variables in the DESIGNREP= data set in addition to the design variables.

-In mathematical notation, the OUT= data set is the direct product of the DESIGNREP= data set and the design.
-If the design is a and the DESIGNREP= data set is b, then the OUT= data set is b $\otimes$ a, where $\otimes$ denotes the direct product.
+SAS-data-set replicates the design once for each point in the SAS-data-set.
+The OUT= data set contains the variables in the SAS-data-set in addition to the design variables.
+In mathematical notation, the OUT= data set is the direct product of the SAS-data-set and the design.
+If the design is a and the SAS-data-set is b, then the OUT= data set is b \otimes a, where \otimes denotes the direct product.

-For details, see the section "Replication" on page 685.
-For illustrations of the difference between the DESIGNREP= and POINTREP= options, see Example 7.6 and Example 7.7.
+For more information, see the section "Replication" on page 650.
+For illustrations of the difference between the DESIGNREP= and POINTREP= options, see Example 8.6 and Example 8.7.